Traditional Martial Arts Center

 • Ages: 4–18 years old

-• Schedule: Class options are available Monday through Thursday in the late afternoon and evening, and on Saturday mornings and early afternoons, with a $99 New Student Special that covers 30 days of unlimited classes.
+• Schedule: Class options are available Monday through Thursday and Saturday, with dojo hours ranging from late afternoon to early evening on weekdays and late morning to early afternoon on Saturdays, and the $99 New Student Special covers 30 days of unlimited classes.

-• Price: $99 New Student Special: introductory offer includes a free uniform and is good for 30-days of unlimited classes for any of the programs.
+• Price: FREE Private Lesson; $99 New Student Special which includes a free uniform and 30-days of unlimited classes for any of the programs.

 • Ages: 4–18 years old

-• Schedule: Class options are available Monday through Thursday in the late afternoon and evening, and on Saturday mornings and early afternoons, with a $99 New Student Special that covers 30 days of unlimited classes.
+• Schedule: Class options are available Monday through Thursday and Saturday, with dojo hours ranging from late afternoon to early evening on weekdays and late morning to early afternoon on Saturdays, and the $99 New Student Special covers 30 days of unlimited classes.

-• Price: $99 New Student Special: introductory offer includes a free uniform and is good for 30-days of unlimited classes for any of the programs.
+• Price: FREE Private Lesson; $99 New Student Special which includes a free uniform and 30-days of unlimited classes for any of the programs.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.